lintje/lintje.dev/src/docs/rules/index.md

 ---
 layout: docs
 title: "Lintje rules"
+description: "Learn more about the different types of rules Lintje checks for, how they work and how to resolve any issues."
 ---

 All the rules Lintje follows are documented in this rules section.
-The heading name matches the rule name, and can be used to [ignore specific rules per commit](/docs/configuration.html#ignoring-rules-per-commit).
+Visit the sub-pages for [each type of rule](#available-rule-types).
+The headings on each page matches the rule names, and can be used to [ignore specific rules per commit](/docs/configuration.html#ignoring-rules-per-commit).

 _Lintje is primarily focussed on supporting the English language, other languages may not be compatible with every rule currently.
 Please [create an issue][issues] if you run into any problems._